 Hemlock woolly adelgid

 Hemlock woolly adelgid (Adelges tsugae), or HWA, is an invasive insect that is a serious pest in eastern North America, damaging and killing eastern North American hemlock species.
 It was found in isolated locations in Etobicoke, ON in 2012 and in Niagara Gorge, ON in 2013, with subsequent finds in 2014 and 2015.
 All infested trees were removed and the adelgid is not yet known to be established in Ontario.
 Hemlock woolly adelgid was found in several counties in southwestern Nova Scotia in 2017 and is considered established there.
-Because it is difficult to detect, HWA could be here already, or could arrive soon from nearby infested forests in the US.
+Because it is difficult to detect, HWA could be be established in other regions as well.
 Be on the lookout, early detection allows more options for mitigating the insect's impact.